JKeane4210/slime-mold-simulation-gpu-programming/README.md

      - ```export ALL``` - uses all environment variables from source node in the target node

      - ```prime-run ./slimeGL``` - runs the ```./slimeGL``` executable with a series of presets to allow for correct NVIDIA graphics configuration

+***Common Issues:***

+- There may be cases where you see an X Error that looks something like this:

+    ```
+    X Error of failed request:  BadRequest (invalid request code or no such operation)
+    Major opcode of failed request:  149 (GLX)
+    Minor opcode of failed request:  187 ()
+    Serial number of failed request:  45
+    Current serial number in output stream:  45
+    ```

+    This seems to be the result of multiple users using the GLX context on the same GPU.
+While I don't know for sure, this may be because only one GLX context is allowed per GPU (or some issue with having too many accesses to the same graphics resources).

+- If this gives a weird error about SEGMENTATION faults on ROSIE, there are some cases where failed compilation can leave the GPUs in a weird state leading to this behavior.
+If you wish to use specific nodes, you can add the argument ```--nodelist dh-node12```, which can be replaced with the node you wish to target.

 ### Running on Personal PC